JelilFaisalAbudu/typescript-in-50-leesons/ch01/lesson-3-4/README.md

-# TYPESCRIPT IN 50 LESSONS - LESSON THREE: TYPES
+# TYPESCRIPT IN 50 LESSONS - LESSON THREE AND FOUR: TYPES

 In this lesson we're going to learn about how to use the TypeScript's types and shapes in conjunction with JSDoc to further improve on our vanilla JavaScript code.